Surrender vs Submission (An Essay)

 And his energy speaks volumes.

-Typically when others speak and write of surrender, I cringe a little because you can feel the powerlessness in it.
+I cringe a little because you can feel the powerlessness in it.

 They’re expressing from a passive / hopeful state.